Woman doing exercise for heart health at her desk

 With remote work here to stay, new health risks are a concern.
 Experts expect to see an increase in sedentary behavior as professionals choose to stay remote, and living a sedentary lifestyle can increase your risk of chronic conditions like heart disease, the leading cause of death for both men and women in the United States.

 So, how can you keep your heart healthy while working from home?
+Regular movement, including flexibility exercise and stretching, can help mitigate the risks associated with long hours at the desk.
 Read on or skip to our infographic to discover eight simple heart-healthy desk exercises that can strengthen both your heart and body while you work.
+If you're curious about the benefits of physical activity, these exercises are designed to boost your heart health without leaving your workspace.

 Table of Contents